 Practice is really the art of repeating something until it feels normal.
 Just like riding a bike, or learning the alphabet.
 Learning how to become the script requires focused attention and spaced repetition so it really sinks in.
 So does creating the new self-image you want.

-If you like brain science, and you want to learn more tips and tricks for achieving financial success, we have a webinar for you!
+If you like brain science, and you want to learn more techniques and tips for achieving success, watch for our Brain Awareness Week celebration March 12-18!

 We value your privacy and would never spam you.